baotnq/elsa-challenges/README.md

 ## Summary about this Challenge

 Work load:
-- Analytics and Thinking: 1h
+- Analyze requirement and choose a good solution: 1h
 - Coding: 4h
 - Write Diagram and report: 2h

 Missing on Coding:
 - Unit Test for application